 Barbagiannis (Μπαρμπαγιάννης) : This is a place with a really long history that dates back in the early 20th century.
-It started as shop selling coal and wine and was transformed in a tavern as the years passed.
+It started as a shop selling coal and wine and was transformed in a tavern as the years passed.
 The classic Greek movie “O Methystakas” was shot here back in 1950.
-At Barbagiannis you could find everyday a big variety of homemade Greek dishes cooked in traditional way with a quality that remains the same for decades.
+At Barbagiannis you could find every day a big variety of homemade Greek dishes cooked in the traditional way with a quality that remains the same for decades.
 No wonder it has always been a favourite of the university students, who come here for food that reminds them of their home.
-Don’ t be put off by the ugly graffiti that ruin the exterior and come here for a truly homy experience.
+Don’t be put off by the ugly graffiti that ruin the exterior and come here for a truly homy experience.
 (Emmanuel Mpenaki 94, 106 81 Athens)

 ara…zo (αρα…ζω) : Almost hidden in an arcade, this a relatively a new place destinated to become a classic.
 Excellent Greek cuisine, good quality in fish and meat in a menu that changes every day according to what the cook has found in the local market.
 The young owner and his father will do anything to please you and to feel like home.
 Open from noon till afternoon on weekdays, the place is usually full at lunchtime.
 Do not hesitate to discover this hidden treasure.
 The name which means “relax” and at the same time “then I live” is just brilliant.
 (Emmanuel Mpenaki 24, 106 78 Athens)